Abortion Pill Reversal

 Are the abortion pill and the morning-after pill the same thing?

 No, they are different.
 The “morning-after pill” is an emergency contraception method.
 The most commonly used preparation contains a high level of progestin and can be taken up to 72 hours after sexual intercourse.
-New insights into how it works make it clear that it can prevent implantation of the embryo into the lining of the uterus.
+New insights into how it works make it clear that it can prevent the implantation of the embryo into the lining of the uterus.

-The abortion pill, mifepristone, is taken up 70 days (10 weeks) into a pregnancy with the intention of causing an abortion.
+The abortion pill, mifepristone, is taken up to 70 days (10 weeks) into a pregnancy with the intention of causing an abortion.
 It works by blocking progesterone receptors.
 Progesterone is the necessary hormone that nurtures and supports a pregnancy.

-The newest morning after pill, Ella, is very similar to mifepristone in its action in that it blocks progesterone receptors.
+The newest morning-after pill, Ella, is very similar to mifepristone in its action in that it blocks progesterone receptors.
 It is approved by the FDA for use up to five days after intercourse and also has abortifacient effects.

 Call one of our Bay Area RealOptions Obria Medical Clinics for help.